salesforce/DialogStudio/README.md

 DialogStudio is a large collection and unified dialog datasets.
 The figure below provides a summary of the general statistics associated with DialogStudio.
 DialogStudio unified each dataset while preserving their original information, and this aids in supporting research on both individual datasets and Large Language Model (LLM) training.
 The full list of all avaialbel datasets is [here](./DialogOhana.csv).

-For more granular and category-specific details, please refer to the individual folders corresponding to each category within the DialogStudio collection.
+The data are downloadable through Huggingface as introduced in [Loading Data](#loading-data).
+We also provide examples for each dataset in this repo.
+For more granular and category-specific details, please refer to the individual folders corresponding to each category within the DialogStudio collection, e.g. [MULTIWOZ_2_2](./task-oriented-dialogues/MULTIWOZ2_2/) dataset under the [task-oriented-dialogues](./task-oriented-dialogues/) category.
 <p align="center">
     <br>
     <img src="figures/DialogStudio_Stats.png" width="730"/>